robertosobachi/curriculum-vitae-html/README.md

 ### Preview the build

-This command serves the minified version of the app at `http://127.0.0.1:8081` in an unbundled state, as it would be served by a push-compatible server:

-    polymer serve es5-unbundled
-    polymer serve es6-unbundled

-This command serves the minified version of the app at `http://127.0.0.1:8081` generated using fragment bundling:
+This command serves the minified version of the app at `http://127.0.0.1:8081`:

-    polymer serve es5-bundled
-    polymer serve es6-bundled
+    polymer serve build/default

 ### Run tests